Hardcore Devo: Volume One

-Hardcore Devo: Volume One is the first of two collections of demos by the American new wave band Devo.
-It was originally released in 1990, on the label Rykodisc.
+Hardcore Devo: Volume One is the first of two collections of demos by the American new wave band Devo, released on August 17, 1990 as a CD by Rykodisc.
+The French label Fan Club also released the album on LP that same year.

 Background

-The Hardcore Devo albums are collections of 4-track basement demos recorded by the band between 1974 and 1977.
-Some tracks are earlier versions of some of Devo's best known tracks that would later be re-recorded and used on subsequent Devo records (e.g. "Jocko Homo", "Mongoloid"), but a majority of the tracks were never re-used and remained unreleased until the Hardcore Devo compilations.
+The Hardcore Devo albums are collections of 4-track basement demos recorded by the band between April 1974 and December 1977.
+The early recordings were made using a TEAC 4-track recorder and incorporated guitars, Minimoog, bass guitar and homemade electronic drums, the latter built and performed by Jim Mothersbaugh.

+Some tracks are early versions of songs that Devo would later rerecord for their studio albums, including a few that became some of their best known (e.g. "Jocko Homo", "Mongoloid").
+However, the majority of the tracks were never revisited and remained unreleased until the Hardcore Devo compilations.

 Hardcore Devo: Volume One was out of print for years; however, it was re-issued by Superior Viaduct in 2013, both as a vinyl release (May 2013) and a CD containing both volumes and bonus tracks (July 2013).